August 1922

 Pro-Treaty troops, stationed in Tralee, take Castleisland and Farrenfore in Co.
 Kerry.
 They set up in Hartnett’s Hotel in Castleisland as their local HQ.

 One this day, a young Kerryman called Michael Purcell, who had joined the pro-Treaty army, was shot dead in Tralee.
 Also, a 17-year old member of Fianna Eireann from Ballymacelligott was shot dead by a pro-Treaty soldier.
-Finally, a pro-Treaty supply lorry on its way to Castleisland was ambushed at Knockeen Cross resulting in the death of Captain Brian Houlihan and two other pro-Treaty soldiers.
+Additionally, a pro-Treaty supply lorry on its way to Castleisland was ambushed at Knockeen Cross resulting in the death of Captain Brian Houlihan and two other pro-Treaty soldiers.

 Doyle (2008), pgs 129-133

-Collins sends optimistic memo saying that no ‘definite military problem’ existed outside the Southern Division area.
-Hopkinson notes that such optimism was to be disappointed.
+Collins sends optimistic memo to Cosgrave saying that no ‘definite military problem’ existed outside the Southern Division (Cork – Kerry- Limerick – Waterford) area.

-The long running farm labourer strike on the Keane, Devonshire, Villers-Stuart, Musgrave and Ussher estates in the Blackwater Valley, Co.
-Waterford comes to an end with a partial defeat for the strikers – See 22nd May and 7th June above.
 (McCarthy indicates that critical was the attitude of the local IRA where, due to many members - particularly those who joined during the truce - being the sons of farmers, they were hostile to the labourers.)
-Hostilities were to resume the following year leading to a much more prolonged and bitter dispute – See 14th May 1923.
+The strike was to resume the following year leading to a much more prolonged and bitter dispute – See May-14-23/1.)

 McCarthy (2015), pg 104

-Anti-Treaty forces attack pro-Treaty men stationed in the old barracks in Kildysart in Co.
+Anti-Treaty forces attack pro-Treaty men stationed in the old RIC barracks in Kildysart in Co.
 Clare.
-However, a mine with which they hoped to plant against the wall of the barracks exploded prematurely seriously injuring Volunteer John O’Gorman and Lieutenant John McSweeney.
+However, a mine with which they hoped to plant against the wall of the barracks exploded prematurely seriously injuring anti-Treaty Volunteer John O’Gorman and Lieutenant John McSweeney.
 Both were later to die of their wounds.

-When veteran nationalist, William O’Brien complains to de Valera about the destruction of the railway bridge over the Blackwater at Mallow by anti-Treaty forces, de Valera admitted that if such tactics continue “the people will begin to treat us as bandits”.
+When veteran nationalist, William O’Brien, complains to de Valera about the destruction of the railway bridge over the Blackwater at Mallow by anti-Treaty forces, de Valera admitted that if such tactics continue “the people will begin to treat us as bandits”.

 Curran J M (1980), pg 245